anton-k/processing-for-haskell/README.md

 The Sun is static so we don't need any input.
 Notice the difference of `ellipse` function.
-In Haskell I've decided to make the points are default.
+In Haskell I've decided to express arguments of all 2D functions with points or pairs of floats.
 The Processing always uses a plain float values.
-It's ok for introduction but I often find that the point type (or representation with pairs of numbers) is much more convenient.
+It's ok for introduction but I often find that the point type is much more convenient.

 Let's draw a planet: